telerik/maui-docs/controls/chart/series/pie/donut-series.md

 The Donut Series supports the following properties:

 - `ValueBinding`&mdash;Defines the binding to a property of the data model that will be used to fill the pie slices.
 - `RadiusFactor`&mdash;Specifies the radius factor used to calculate the radius of the visual series.
-This value is usually within the [0,1] range but its possible to oversize the series by setting a value greater than `1`.
+This value is usually within the [`0,1`] range but you can also oversize the series by setting a value greater than `1`.
 - `InnerRadiusFactor`&mdash;Specifies the radius factor used to calculate the radius of the inner empty space within the Donut visual element.
 - `SelectedPointOffset`&mdash;Sets the offset applied to the currently selected point.